U.S. Company Formation

 BizHouston is a business consulting firm — not a law firm or CPA practice.
 We handle the operational coordination of company formation; legal and tax matters are referred to licensed professionals:

-Texas or Delaware, LLC or C-Corp — determining the right structure for your business model and visa plan.
+Texas or Delaware, LLC or C-Corp — assessing the right structure for your business model and visa plan.

-Guidance on traditional banks and digital alternatives (Mercury, Relay).
+Document and process preparation for traditional banks or digital alternatives (Mercury, Relay).

-Licensed attorneys for Operating Agreement, Bylaws and contracts; licensed CPAs for tax structure and accounting.
+Attorneys for Operating Agreement, Bylaws and contracts; CPAs for tax structure and accounting.

 How the Process Works